Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 20.32.11 UTC
+- WIB: Senin, 15 September 2025 21.27.41 UTC
-- WITA: Senin, 15 September 2025 21.32.11 UTC
+- WITA: Senin, 15 September 2025 22.27.41 UTC
-- WIT: Senin, 15 September 2025 22.32.11 UTC
+- WIT: Senin, 15 September 2025 23.27.41 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"If you don’t go after what you want, you’ll never have it.
+If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."

-Kategori: technology
+Kategori: motivational